tanvirurrahmanchowdhury/pyauger/README.md

   - imageio
   - joblib
 ```
-The code was created and texted with the following versions -
+The code was created and tested with the following versions -
 * python 3.9.13
 * numpy 1.21.5
 * scipy 1.7.3